LoveSnowEx/2022_SE_API_Document/schema.md

 ### Int

 The `Int` scalar type represents non-fractional signed whole numeric values.
 Int can represent values between -(2^31) and 2^31 - 1.

+### Map

+The `Map` scalar type represents json data that can be put custom properties in

 ### String